michaelharms6010/zecpages/README.md

 https://faucet.zecpages.com

-The testnet faucet is a minimal react app with just enough node backend to middleman cors for the browser.
+Minimal React app with just enough node backend to middleman cors for the browser.
 I think this is the only part of the Zecpages stack that does full on zcash rpc

 Faucet code: https://github.com/michaelharms6010/zcash-faucet